-How profitable is managu farming in Kenya?
-This post analyses the costs and farm profits of growing this traditional vegetable in one acre of land.
-It uses the cost-benefit farm profits formula.
+How profitable is mboga kienyeji farming in Kenya?
+In this post, we estimate the costs and profits of growing managu in English known as the black nightshade.
+It is a key traditional vegetable for horticulture commercial farmers across the country.
+The analysis is for one acre of land.
+It uses the cost-benefit (CBA) formula for estimates.

-Managu is one of the most important indigenous vegetables in Kenya.
-It has high nutrition, profit and medicinal values.
-In rural areas, it is usually a farmed weed or collected from the wild.
-Its high demand in towns alongside other local veggies like sagaa or mchicha has led to its commercial farming.
+Managu is one of the most profitable Kienyeji vegetable in Kenya.
+It has high nutritional, profit and medicinal values.
+In rural areas, it is a farmed weed or you can harvest it from the wild.
+Its high demand in towns alongside other traditional veggies like sagaa or mchicha has led to its intensive commercial farming.

-The black nightshade, as known in English, belongs to the Solanum family.
-It is closely related to tomatoes and Irish potatoes.
+Black nightshade (Solanum nigrum) is a broad leaf perennial vegetable crop of the Solanum family.
+It is closely related to tomatoes and Irish potato plants.
 It is rich in calcium and iron minerals.
-Besides, it has vitamins A and C, calcium, iron, protein, carbohydrates and lipids.
+Besides, it has high content of vitamins A and C, proteins, carbohydrates and lipids.